-This is a positive report containing several aspects that the can be proud of.
-Making sure that she takes on board the targets set in the report, especially regarding number bonds, will help the can be the progress she is capable.
+This is a positive report containing several aspects that can be proud of.
+Making sure that she takes on board the targets set in the report, especially regarding number bonds, will help it is shown to prove the six capable.
 But a sociable member of the year group and is always well mannered and respectful around school.
-A good start to her time in the Junior Section.
+A good star to her time in the Junior Section.
 Well done.